calccrypto/Class-Project/README.md

   - In `OpenPGP/`, run `make` to build library

-The makefile assumes that the folder containing this project is in the same directory as OpenPGP and curlcpp.
+The makefile assumes that the folder containing this project is in the same directory as OpenPGP.

 Once all of the necessary files are available, run make to build the server and client programs.